-- 37. Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting, or pickpocketing.
-They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 38.
+- 35. Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing.
+They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others. - 36.
 Children can become trapped by this type of exploitation, as perpetrators can threaten victims (and their families) with violence or entrap and coerce them into debt.
 They may be coerced into carrying weapons such as knives or begin to carry a knife for a sense of protection from harm from others.
 As children involved in criminal exploitation often commit crimes themselves, their vulnerability as victims is not always recognised by adults and professionals, (particularly older children), and they are not treated as victims despite the harm they have experienced.
-They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to.

-39. It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
+They may still have been criminally exploited even if the activity appears to be something they have agreed or consented to. - 37.
+It is important to note that the experience of girls who are criminally exploited can be very different to that of boys.
 The indicators may not be the same, however professionals should be aware that girls are at risk of criminal exploitation too.
 It is also important to note that both boys and girls being criminally exploited may be at higher risk of sexual exploitation.

-Child Sexual Exploitation (CSE)
+Child sexual exploitation (CSE)

-- 40. CSE is a form of child sexual abuse.
+- 38. CSE is a form of child sexual abuse.
 Sexual abuse may involve physical contact, including assault by penetration (for example, rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing, and touching outside clothing.
-It may include noncontact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet. - 41.CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media. - 42.
-CSE can affect any child who has been coerced into engaging in sexual activities.
-This includes 16- and 17-year-olds who can legally consent to have sex.
-Some children do not realise they are being exploited and they they believe they are in a genuine romantic relationship.
+It may include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet. - 39.
+CSE can occur over time or be a one-off occurrence and may happen without the child's immediate knowledge for example through others sharing videos or images of them on social media.